JAYSONRK/Meme-Generator-API/README.md

 ## overview

-This project is built with html, css and javascript.
+This project is built with html, css, javascript and API.

 ## features